-Asana Lodge is here for people who are seeking specialist anxiety treatment in Birmingham.
-We understand that people from a wide range of backgrounds can struggle with crippling anxiety.
+Asana Lodge is here for people who are seeking specialist addiction and anxiety treatment in Birmingham.
+We understand that people from a wide range of backgrounds can struggle with crippling drug and alcohol addiction and anxiety as a result.
 The causes can be many and varied, which is reflected by the diverse range of treatments we provide.

 Today, society as a whole is becoming more understanding about anxiety.
 People speak more openly about mental health issues, many famous faces appear on TV screens discussing their own experiences.
 Yet, many people still find it incredibly difficult to speak about the subject.